top of page

 for Health Professionals

-In partnership with the Spiritual Competency Academy (SCA) we are pleased to be able to offer 26 Continuing Education (CE) Hours for many health professionals in the U.S. for this retreat.
-CE Hours are an additional $125.
+In partnership with the Spiritual Competency Academy (SCA) we are pleased to be able to offer Continuing Education (CE) Hours for many health professionals in the U.S. CE Hours are an additional $125.

 SCA logo.png